Skip to main content

 SNHU EXPLAINS: Why FAFSA is Important

 Paying for college can feel overwhelming.
-Find out how submitting your FASFA can help manage costs.
+Find out how submitting your FAFSA can help manage costs.

 ReviewingReviewing & Understanding Your Financial Aid Offer

-The Department of Education doesn't award or deny funds; rather, it uses a formula to calculate your expected family contribution (EFC) based on your self-reported family resources, family size and number of family members in college.
+The Department of Education doesn't award or deny funds; rather, it uses a formula to calculate your Student Aid Index (SAI) based on your self-reported family resources, family size and number of family members in college.
 This process ensures that all students are treated consistently and fairly.
 Student Financial Services verifies your eligibility and creates an offer based on factors such as federal and state regulations and institutional policy.

-You should know that your EFC is not the amount of money your family will have to pay for college nor is it the amount of student aid you will receive.
-It's simply a number determined by the Department of Education that we are required to use to calculate the amount you are eligible to receive in student aid.
+You should know that your SAI is not the amount of money your family will have to pay for college, nor is it the amount of student aid you’ll receive.
+It's a number determined by the Department of Education that we are required to use to calculate the amount you're eligible to receive in student aid.

-SFS evaluates your EFC and offers all types of grants, scholarships and loans that you may qualify for through a financial need calculation first and then a non-need based aid calculation.
+SFS evaluates your SAI and offers all types of grants, scholarships and loans that you may qualify for through a financial need calculation first and then a non-need-based aid calculation.
 You'll always be considered for grants first and loans last.
-This process is called "packaging".
+This process is called "packaging."

 Academic ProgressStandards of Satisfactory Academic Progress for Financial Aid